 5.1.
 RISK ANALYSIS OF CATCH OPTIONS FOR 2021

-The estimated commercial biomass available for the 2021 fishery in the sGSL is 77,748 t (67,706 to 88,852 t; Table 4), which is in the healthy zone of the precautionary approach framework (Fig. 20).
+The estimated commercial biomass available for the 2021 fishery in the sGSL is 77,748 t (Table 4), which is within the healthy zone of the PA framework (Fig. 20).
 The predicted recruitment of commercial crab for the 2022 fishery based on the Bayesian prerecruit model (Surette and Wade, 2006; Wade et al., 2014), using the 2020 survey data, is 79,870 t (52,760 to 115,700 t) (Table 6; Fig. 21).

-Harvest decision rules that conform to the precautionary approach have been developed (DFO 2014).
+Harvest decision rules that conform to the PA have been developed (DFO 2014).
 These precautionary approach compliant harvest decision rules include rules for which the exploitation rate exceeds Flim when the stock is in the healthy zone (DFO 2014).
 The Snow Crab Advisory Committee agreed on the proportional harvest decision rule (variant 4 in DFO 2014, Fig. 22) to derive the exploitation rate and the TAC based on the estimated biomass from the southern Gulf of St. Lawrence snow crab survey.
 This decision rule and the corresponding estimated commercial biomass from the 2020 survey of 77,748 t, results in a selected exploitation rate of 40.4%, corresponding to a TAC of 31,107 t for the 2021 fishery (Fig. 22).

 A risk analysis was developed for the decision rule TAC and relative to other catch levels in 2021 (Table 9, Fig. 23).
 The risk analysis indicates that the TAC derived from the harvest decision rule will result in a near 100% chance of the biomass for the next year’s fishery being above BUSR and in the healthy zone of the PA (Table 9, Fig. 23).
 The risk analysis also provides predictions of the commercial biomass in the 2021 survey, assuming the corresponding catch level is taken in 2021.
 The biomass of commercial-sized adult males is still expected to be at a high level, with positive signs of recruitment and productivity (number of females).